orbs-network/orbs-network-typescript/client/crypto-sdk/README.md

 1. iPhone Simulator 64bit.
 2. iOS 64bit.

 > In order to build for iOS, you'd need to provide the `PLATFORM=IOS` environment variable.
+Please note that:
-Please note that you'd need to have both *Xcode* and *iPhone Simulator* installed.
+> 1. You'd need to have both **Xcode** and **iPhone Simulator** installed.
+> 2. You'd need to run `./clean.sh` before switching to build for another architecture.

 ```bash
 PLATFORM=IOS ./build.sh